zhgzhg/LoRaPacketForwarder/README.md

 The following steps have been tested on Arbian v5.73.

 * Compile wiringPi for Orange PI with `./build` command
-    * Optionally specify PLATFORM before to change the board config. ( for e.g. for Orange Pi PC: `PLATFORM=OrangePi_H3 ./build` ).
+    * Optionally specify the PLATFORM variable to change the board config. ( for e.g. for Orange Pi PC: `PLATFORM=OrangePi_H3 ./build` ).
     * execute `gpio readall` to see the board pinout scheme table
 * Compile this project with `make`